Priyanshu3820/Cplusplus/README.md

-This is a temperature converter which converts celcius to fahrenheit and vice versa.
+This is a temperature converter which converts Celcius to Fahrenheit, Celcius to Kelvin, Fahrenheit to Kelvin and vice versa.